jesca/Bezier_Curves/README.md

 should be less than the parameter.
 The error should be distance evaluated at the midpoints of the polygon edges and the center of each quadrilateral.

+To run the program, type "make" into the command line.
+Then, ./as3 to open the program.
+In the command line, an example command looks like: ./as3 teapot.bez 0.1 -a